Aged Care Program

 In February 2022, WAPHA received guidance on dementia clinical referral pathways.
 Dementia specific clinical referral pathways have been updated.

-Who will this initiative support?
+Who does this initiative support?

 National Partnership Agreement (NPA) Project - End-of-life and palliative care